-- 8 The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a) Prudential and treasury indicators and treasury strategy (this report) -

-The first, and most important report is forward looking and covers: -

-- the capital plans, (including prudential indicators) - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time) - the Treasury Management Strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an Annual Investment Strategy, (the parameters on how investments are to be managed) - b) A mid-year treasury management report -

-This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision.
-In addition, this Authority will receive quarterly update reports.
+- 8 The Authority is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a.
+Prudential and treasury indicators and treasury strategy (this report) The first and most important report is forward looking and covers:- - the capital plans, (including prudential indicators) - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time) - the Treasury Management Strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an Annual Investment Strategy, (the parameters on how investments are to be managed) - b.
+A mid-year treasury management report This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision.
+In addition, this Authority will receive quarterly update reports. - c.
+An annual treasury report

-- c) An annual treasury report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy. - 9 Scrutiny The above reports are required to be adequately scrutinised before being recommended to the Full Council.
-This role is undertaken by the Finance and Investment Advisory Committee. - 10 Quarterly Reports In addition to the three major reports detailed above, from 2023/24 quarterly reporting (end of June/end of December) is also required.
-However, these additional reports do not have to be reported to Full Council/Board but do require to be adequately scrutinised.
-This role is undertaken by the Finance and Investment Advisory Committee.
-(The reports, specifically, should comprise updated Treasury/Prudential Indicators.)
+This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.

+- 9 The above reports are required to be adequately scrutinised before being recommended to the Full Council.
+This role is undertaken by the Finance and Investment Advisory Committee. - In addition, Treasury performance should be reported quarterly.
+This is included in the quarterly budget monitoring.

-Treasury Management Strategy for 2023/24
+Treasury Management Strategy for 2024/25

-11 The strategy for 2023/24 covers two main areas:
+11 The strategy for 2024/25 covers two main areas:

-Capital issues
+Capital Issues